Paule Desjardins

-Paule Desjardins (19 April 1929 — 31 December 2007), also known as Paule Canat, was a French singer and fashion designer.
-She represented in the Eurovision Song Contest 1957 with the song "La Belle amour" which finished second with 17 points.
+Paule Desjardins (19 April 1929 – 31 December 2007), also known as Paule Canat, was a French singer, and fashion designer.
+She represented in the Eurovision Song Contest 1957 with the song "La Belle Amour", which finished second with 17 points.

-In the early 1960s, she ended her musical career to marry the French industrialist Charles Canat.
+In the early 1960s, Desjardins ended her musical career to marry French industrialist Charles Canat (11 September 1921 – 1 December 2007).
 She started a new career as a lingerie designer in Millau.
-From 1960 to 1992, Paule was responsible for the creation of collections, developing new clothing lines that played an important role in the development of the company.
+From 1960 to 1992, she was responsible for the creation of collections, developing new clothing lines that played an important role in the development of the company.

-Paule and Charles had a son, Joël.
-He ran his father’s company from 1991-1996, before selling it to Saaly Holding.
-Charles died on 1 December 2007, at the age of 86.
-Paule died exactly 30 days after his death.
+Desjardins died on 31 December 2007, at the age of 78.
+She and Canat had a son, Joël, who ran his father's company from 1991 to 1996, before selling it to Saaly Holding.